dlm1223/fantasy-football/README.md

     ## 167         Dalvin Cook   12.90       13  RB 201.3612   12
     ## 133 Christian Mccaffrey   20.15       20  RB 210.7556   13

 <br />There are some shortcomings with using this basic optimization to inform your strategy.
 First of all, the thing you want to optimize is not all of your picks' points--**a more appropriate objective would be to draft in a way that will give you the eventual best starting lineup**.
-This would ideally take into account the uncertainty of the projections, the fact that you need to start different number of positions, and the possibility of getting waiver wire adds.
+This would ideally take into account the uncertainty of the projections, the fact that you can only start a limited number of each position, and the possibility of getting waiver wire adds.
 I'll show how I account for this below.

 ------------------------------------------------------------------------